wyhaines/stellar-game-of-life/README.md

      JavaScript                  JSON-RPC                    Rust/WASM
 ```

-The frontend builds a transaction, sends it to an RPC server for simulation, and receives the result.
-No wallet signatures are required for read-only operations, and there are no gas fees, either.
-It is just a function call.
+The frontend builds a transaction, sends it to an RPC server for simulation, and gets the result back.
+No wallet needed for read-only operations, no gas fees—just a function call.

 ### Step-by-Step: Making a Contract Call